carloschneider/Moshiro/README.md

 </div>

 ## Basic Overview
 Moshiro is a basic anime platform/database, list or anything you want to call it.
-The purpose of this app is to be scalable and fast, as it should be.
-Project consists of main server (Gateway of the application, authentication, serving json data), CDNs, storage (CDNs are sending all the images to long-term image storage and then cache them itself) and frontend

 ## Running
 - This part of README will be empty for now, Moshiro is still in development and tech-stack can change.